colinmarc/hdfs/README.md

 Hadoop 2.0.0 and up (including CDH5).

 It tries to be idiomatic by aping the stdlib `os` package where possible.
-This includes implementing `os.FileInfo` for file status, and returning `os.ErrNotExist` for missing files, for example.
+This includes implementing `os.FileInfo` for file status, and returning errors of type `os.PathErrors` for missing files, for example.

 The best place to get started is the
 [Godoc][1].